 The permafrost has preserved many mummies from the Pleistocene (for example, Dima the baby mammoth), beloved of creationists who claim that they were flash-frozen in the Noachian flood.
 This could not be further from the truth.
 Each permafrost mummy is unique, but most were present above ground for a period of time before eventual burial – evidence of predation in Blue Babe and others shows that mummification was not instant.

 More macabre evidence is found at a site called Sima de los Huesos (“the pit of bones”) in Atapuerca.
 There, palaeontologists found a mass of human bones that looked like they had been brought in by lions, who had left characteristic gnaw marks on the vertebrae (Andrews and Fernandez Jalvo, 1997).
 Whether the human bodies had been scavenged or hunted is impossible to say.
 Other fossils show that sometimes the tables were turned, and cut marks on ribs show that Panthera leo fossilis was occasionally the hunted rather than the hunter (Blasco et al., 2010).

-Indirect evidence of cave lion diet comes from research into stable isotopes (see box, Radiocarbon dating ancient food webs).
+Indirect evidence of cave lion diet comes from research into stable isotopes (see box, immediately below).